tj-oreilly/uboone_lab_student_copy/README.md

 Missing 1 file due to github's restrictions on file sizes.
 - bnb_run3_mc_larcv.h5: Event display file (8.8GB).
-This file is only needed for the 'event display' component of the lab
+This file is only needed for the 'event display' component of the lab, and will be provided either via pen-drive or link.

+**Be aware that the larger files in /data/ have to be downloaded individually on github, as they were stored via LFS, click on each file in the github directory and download separately.
+You will know if this has worked due to the file-sizes being correct.**

 #### MainAnalysis_template.ipynb